 Finally, what you put in your stove or fireplace impacts both efficiency and air quality.
 Use wood that has been stored for at least six months to dry it out.
 Two years is better.
 Seasoned wood wastes less energy via smoke, which makes it both more efficient and safer.
 You will also get more heat per pound from hardwoods like oak than from softwoods such as evergreens.

 If you like the idea of a fire but don’t want to deal with so much maintenance or gathering firewood, consider a gas fireplace instead.
 They’re safe, efficient and hook right into your gas line while still giving that warm winter glow.

-Call local One Hour Heating & Air Conditioning® technicians for other tips for stretching your heating budget.
+Call local One Hour Air Conditioning & Heating North NJ® technicians for other tips for stretching your heating budget.
 They can also tell you more about indoor air quality and help you take steps to maintain clean and healthy air in your home this winter.